Popgen48/cldla/README.rst

 | 6.
 Variance component estimation
 | 7.
 Plotting the results in the form of manhattan plot

+**Note that the workflow currently only supports the singularity container**

 Input files
 -------------
 | 1.
 List of phased or unphased vcf files in a csv format